1. How can nursing mothers feed at night and still get sleep?

 5. Why is it important to breastfeed at night?

 - Breastfeeding at night produces more prolactin, which helps with the production of milk to meet the baby’s needs.

 - Night feeding helps in regulating the milk supply.
 An empty breast makes more supply, as babies are 20% more hungry at night; night feeding helps you as well as the baby.

 - Have high protein foods such as whole grain, egg, fresh fruits vegetables, nuts, and chicken when breastfeeding.

 - Include foods rich in Iron and Calcium e.g. lotus seeds, spinach, carrots, ragi, milk, curd.

-- Avoid late night spice food, as it tends to affect the milk quality.
+- Avoid late night spice food, as it tends to affect milk quality.

 - Try to maintain a balanced diet.
-Eat foods that help in milk production such as oatmeal, dark green vegetables, almonds and bottle gourd etc.
+Eat foods that help in milk products such as oatmeal, dark green vegetables, almonds, and bottle gourd, etc.